MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/grant-resource-specific-consent.md

 1. Sign in to **Graph Explorer**.
 1. Make a **GET** call to this endpoint: `https://graph.microsoft.com/beta/teams/{teamGroupId}/permissionGrants`.

-   The `clientAppId` field in the response must map to the `webApplicationInfo.id` specified in the Teams app manifest.
+   The `clientAppId` field in the response must map to the `webApplicationInfo.id` specified in the app manifest.

     :::image type="content" source="../../assets/images/team-graph-permissions.png" alt-text="Screenshot shows the Graph explorer response to GET call for team RSC permissions.":::